yonikal56/our-whatsapp-1b/README.md

 ### Review

-The project primarily consists of JavaScript code (React), and this section reviews the main components:
+The project is primarily built with JavaScript (React) and includes various elements ranging from components to data management utilities and assets.
+This section provides an overview of these key elements:

 - `App.js`: Initializes the user data with the local storage and handles the routing of the main pages.
 - `login`: Manages the login page.
 Simple yet integrated with local storage.